jep-project/jep-python/README.rst

 This implementation is currently compatible with Python 3.3+.

-Look at these associated projects on productive use of the library:
+Look at these associated projects for examples of productive use of the library:

 * Frontend used in Sublime editor: https://github.com/jep-project/jep-sublime
 * Backend used for improved CMake language support: https://github.com/jep-project/jep-cmake